simon-paris/quickarchive/readme.md

 ##Why?
-Because if you have a a web application with a large number of files that you need to load, it can be much quicker to load a single archive file than to load each file individually.
+Because if you have a web application with a large number of files that you need to load, it can be much quicker to load a single archive file than to load each file individually.

-Additionally, many JavaScript implementations of existing archive formats either perform poorly, do not work as intended or don't work on both node.js and the brower.
+Additionally, many JavaScript implementations of existing archive formats (i.e. zip) either perform poorly, do not work as intended or don't work on both node.js and the broswer.
-QuickArchive never copies archived files and therefore never uses much more memory than the size of the archive.
+QuickArchive prefers to create views of archived files instead of copies and therefore never uses much more memory than the size of the archive.

-Compression is not included because any decent browser or webserver can compress data on the fly.
+Compression is not included because most browsers and server support compression on the fly.